gmtsciencedev/scitq/docs/model.md

 pytq.lib has several goodies upon a basic REST client, and one of the best is that it is partially asynchronous.
 If the connection to the server is correct it will work in synchronous mode (and block on each query), but when a timeout occurs it will transparently switch to asynchronous mode (unless the server object was called with `asynchronous=False` option).

-Asynchronous mode means that a special query thread will be opened and that all queries sending some information will be sent (in the same order as initially designed) whenever possible (but the call instruction, like `s.worker_update(...)` will be non-blocking) and the objects or dictionaries (depending on style) returned by such queries will be lazy.
+Asynchronous mode means that a special query thread will be opened and that all queries sending some information will be sent whenever possible.
+Queries will be executed in the same order as they were launched but the call instruction, like `s.worker_update(...)` will be non-blocking.
+Also, the objects or dictionaries (depending on style) returned by such queries will be lazy.
 Lazy means the object hold no real information, only trying to access to an attribute will trigger the real query - and will be blocking.

 The get queries are always synchronous (as it is likely you'll need the information very soon after querying) and will block and retry as much as necessary, but not fail, if the server is down.